lkathke/PascalVOC-Resizer/README.md

   ```

   # To-Do's
-  - Images in Portrait aspect ratio do not work (only landscape)
+  - Images in portrait aspect ratio do not work (only landscape)